zpratt/async-google-maps/README.md

 I wrote this module to have the simplest possible public API and to handle the common case of waiting to add things to the map until it is `idle`.
 It is also targeted at making the creation of multiple map instances easier to manage, since each call to `create` will return a promise.
 There is [another library](https://github.com/sakren/node-google-maps) you can use if you don't like mine.

-Additionally, I have focused on code readability and test quality.
+Additionally, I have focused on code readability, test quality, and attempted to make this an easy module to TDD with as a dependency.
+You can easily stub the API, instead of having to verify properties of the module itself.
 TDD is a passion of mine.

 ### Not fully baked yet